grizzlyshark/media-server/README.md

     > `sudo cat /var/lib/sabnzbd/sabnzbd.ini | grep api_key`
 - Your SABnzbd username and password are not necessary

+**Configure Permissions:**

+- Select `Media Management` from the navigation bar
+- Click the `Show Advanced` gear icon in the upper right to view advanced options
+- In the `Permissions` section, check the `Set Permissions` box
+- In the `chmod Folder` field, enter `775`
+- In the `chown Group` field, enter `media`
+- Click the `Save Changes` button at the top of the page

 ---

 ## Install and configure Sonarr